iolla-net/Fitrgrid/README.md

 In this respect I still find a 'traditional' grid system preferable to Flexbox in certain circumstances.
 This will undoubtedly change in the near future, especially as I plan to add Flex functionality to Fitrgrid.

-##  Acknowledgement
-A special thank you to Jan Müller for the original fitgrd project and for being so open and friendly. :)

 ##  Basic Setup
 To add Fitrgrid to your website, simply include `fitrgrid.pack.css` into your document's `<head>`